falcon245sp/SBG-with-AQI/replit.md

 The Document Processing Service is a full-stack web application that provides AI-powered educational document analysis.
 It automatically analyzes educational documents (PDFs, Word docs, Google Docs) to identify standards alignment and determine cognitive rigor levels using multiple AI engines.
 The application features a RESTful API backend with Express.js and a React frontend, providing educational institutions and EdTech companies with automated document processing capabilities.
 The business vision is to empower educators with efficient tools for analyzing and aligning educational content, improving curriculum development and assessment.

-## Version 0.7.2 - Anti-Fraud QR Grading System
+## Version 0.7.3 - Rubric Collation System
 **Release Date:** August 18, 2025

-### Major Anti-Fraud & File Management Achievement
+### Major Rubric Collation Achievement
-This version delivers two breakthrough features: comprehensive anti-fraud QR grading protection and advanced File Cabinet document management:
+This version delivers comprehensive rubric collation functionality that automatically combines individual graded rubric submissions into organized multipage PDFs:

+**Rubric Collation System:**
+- **Automatic Collation**: When new grades are submitted, the system automatically regenerates collated PDFs
+- **Manual Collation**: Teachers can manually trigger collation via File Cabinet interface
+- **Smart Organization**: PDFs organized alphabetically by student name with complete scoring details
+- **Comprehensive Content**: Includes student names, scores, question breakdowns, feedback, and teacher notes
+- **File Cabinet Integration**: Collated PDFs appear as new export type in the Generated Documents drawer

+**Three-Drawer File Cabinet:**
+- **Uploaded Documents**: Original assessments and source materials
+- **Generated Documents**: Rubrics, cover sheets, and collated grade PDFs
+- **Graded Submissions**: Individual student grade entries with detailed scoring

 **Anti-Fraud QR Grading System:**
 - **One-Time Sequence Numbers**: Each rubric QR code contains a unique UUID that can only be scanned once